 How to create a custom WordPress login form?

-Ideally, you should create a custom login form on a new or separate page.
 Once you add the Login & Signup block on the page from the Forms tab, select Login from the Type section.

 Inline Form – In this layout, the form will be visible on the page.
 You can also align the content for different devices from the Content Alignment section.

-Button – This option will add a toggle button to show or hide the form in a dropdown.
+Button – This option will add a toggle button to show hide the form in a dropdown.

 You can use Drop Down Alignment to align the dropdown, Content Alignment to align the form content and Button Alignment to align the toggle button.